 Think about sebaceous filaments and blackheads as cousins with similar beginnings (oil/sebum).
 The way we have to treat them is going to be the same.
 The safest and most effective way is by using chemical exfoliators like BHA’s (beta hydroxy acids).
 These acids work well because they exfoliate the skin, helping to remove excess dead skin cells and oil from deep within the pores.
 You can try using the Neogen Bio-Peel Gauze Peeling in Green Tea, which is a combination of a physical and chemical exfoliator.
 While the acids work to clean out the pores, the green tea (which is a powerful antioxidant) will help to soothe any inflammation and protect against premature aging.

 For more moderate cases, Dr. Zeichner suggests a leave-on product.
-The Dr. G Brightening Peeling Cream would work well since it contains a blend of AHA’s, BHA’s, and PHA’s to really target clogged pores while also working to lighten any hyperpigmentation.
+The Some by Mi 30Days Miracle Serum would work well since it contains a blend of AHA’s, BHA’s, and PHA’s.
 But don’t forget to load up on SPF after, as these chemical exfoliators will leave your skin more sensitive to light!

 Along with using acidic treatments on a routine basis, try using a clay mask once a week.
-The Goodal Deep Clean Pore Glacial Clay will help to purify the skin, leaving it feeling fresh and congestion free.
+The Mamonde Pore Clean Clay Mask will help to purify the skin, leaving it feeling fresh and congestion free.

 Blackheads and sebaceous filaments are not as different as they’re made out to be so when it comes to treating them it’s no surprise that the methods are the same.
 Rather than separating these two into different categories, it makes more sense to think of them as kindred spirits: one as preventable and the other as a normal part of the skin.